Radioactivity in fish (Caesium-137)

 Cs-137 can accumulate in marine organisms and marine food chains, but to a lesser degree than in the terrestrial environment.

 Fish can take up Cs-137 directly from the water and via their food, and it can accumulate in their muscle tissue.
-Since fish in salt water take up significantly less than those in fresh water, the concentrations measured are low.
+Since fish in salt water take up significantly less Cs-137 than fish in fresh water, the concentrations measured are low.

 It is most important for the Norwegian fishing industry that northern waters are monitored because any radioactive pollution may have negative consequences for the industry.